5 More Content Marketing Predictions for 2014

-It’s going to be a big year for brand publishing.
+It’s going to be a big year for content marketing.
 Six weeks in, that much is already obvious.

 Last month, our Contently team offered 20 brand publishing predictions for 2014, forecasting everything from the death of BS metrics to the return of the Camel News Caravan.
-Since then, the brand publishing movement has thrust forward with the chaos of an angry Nor’Easter, and some new things have become clear:
+Since then, the content marketing movement has thrust forward with the chaos of an angry Nor’Easter, and some new things have become clear: